hgcl/clara-le/src/posts/46-three-thousand-kilometers.md

 In a nutshell, this means that we can happily slow down our traveling pace.
 We'll try to stay longer in different locations, get a sense of the place and see if we want to go through faster or slower.

 The second half of this journey might be quite different from the first.
-Let's see what it brings. {end-key}
+Let's see what it brings. **ENDCHAR**

 [^1]: This stretch of traveling on land unfortunately stops here, as we will need to fly into Baku in a week.
 The land borders of Azerbaijan are all closed since COVID and show no sign of opening anytime soon.